thingsboard/thingsboard.github.io/docs/user-guide/entities-and-relations.md

 ## Entities Overview

-Thingsboard provides user interface and REST APIs to provision and manage multiple entity types and their relations in your IoT application.
+Thingsboard provides the user interface and REST APIs to provision and manage multiple entity types and their relations in your IoT application.
 Supported entities are:

  - **Tenants** - you can treat tenant as a separate business-entity: individual or organization who owns or produce devices and assets;